– Meet Bridget –

 In March 2019, Bridget decided to become the change she wanted to see in Pennsylvania.
 She made history by becoming the first Democratic Woman from Lackawanna County to hold the office of State Representative in over 55 years as she won with more than sixty-three percent of the vote.

 Since being sworn into office in April 2019, Bridget has been a voice for people across the 114th Legislative District.
 During her short time in office, Bridget has already brought $5.5 million back to the district for infrastructural updates and community revitalization.

-Bridget introduced nine pieces of legislation that tackled many issues that include taking on the fight to protect victims of domestic violence, protecting our children’s health in our schools, creating a safe work environment in healthcare facilities through Healthcare Facilities Violence Prevention Act, and Nurse Licensure Compact Laws.
+Bridget introduced twelve pieces of legislation that tackled many issues that include taking on the fight to protect victims of domestic violence, protecting our children’s health in our schools, creating a safe work environment in healthcare facilities through Healthcare Facilities Violence Prevention Act, and Nurse Licensure Compact Laws.
 Bridget introduced H.B.
 2435, Saving Lives by Protecting our Food Supply Chain.
 Legislation would create a Food Processing Plant Reimbursement Program to help the Department of Agriculture pay for personal protective equipment for workers and more frequent cleaning of plants and facilities to help reduce the number of workers who become infected.